 Here’s a quick comparison of the two streaming protocols:

 How to Start Streaming with SRT from Castr?

-Currently, Castr is offering SRT support in the beta version for both livestreaming and multistreaming plans.
+Currently, Castr is offering SRT support for both All in One and Multistream plans.
 SRT application will be adopted across all Castr’s products in future updates.

-SRT is supported as an ingest for your stream source to Castr.
+SRT is supported as an ingest for your stream source to the Castr streaming engine.
 From that, Castr will deliver your stream to your website and other social media platforms.
 Note that the majority of streaming platforms have no support for SRT yet.
 However, rest assured that your stream from Castr will reach the destination in RTMP protocol using a more reliable and stable connection.

 Enable SRT streaming in Castr

 1. Create a new one or open an existing multistream/livestream project on Castr.
 If you need help getting started with Castr, check out this blog.

 2. In the streaming dashboard, you can find the SRT URL automatically generated by Castr.
 Click the Copy button to copy the URL to the clipboard.

 3. Over to your OBS Settings, go to the Stream settings.